MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_peakmeter_config.md

 ### -field Name

 A pointer to a GUID that represents the name of the element.
-Can be used for debugging and will default to GUID_NULL if not provided.
+It defaults to KSAUDFNAME_PEAKMETER if not present.

 ### -field Flags